Jaykul/DevOps2025/talks/CliTools/slides.md

 The json query tool lets you slice and filter, map and transform structured data.
 You don't _need_ jq in PowerShell, but having it can save you time when people's examples use it, and if nothing else, it's a prettier way to display json.

+But honestly.
+I ran out of steam here.
+I prefer dasel and yq to jq...

 <!-- TODO: I need a better tool for J -- I don't believe in jq -->

 ### Examples